patrickbwarren/qgis-survex-import/README.md

 ## Summary

-The idea is that a survex `.3d` file should be easily readable into a Geographic Information System (GIS) platform, such as [QGIS](http://www.qgis.org/ "QGIS website"), then it can be integrated with other geographical data such as maps, satellite imagery, digital elevation models, and the like.
+The idea that a survex `.3d` file should be easily readable into a Geographic Information System (GIS) platform such as [QGIS](http://www.qgis.org/ "QGIS website") is practically a no-brainer, as it can then be integrated with other geographical data such as maps, satellite imagery, digital elevation models, and the like.
 Now this is much closer to being achievable than one might think.
 Here's the contents of a